Congratulations! You have now entered VetFran Toolkit!

 5. Making the Franchise Decision

-This workbook by Michael Seid, author of Franchising for Dummies (Wiley, 2006), is a tool to evaluate franchise opportunities.
+This workbook by Michael Seid, co-author of Franchise Management for Dummies (Wiley, 2017), is a tool to evaluate franchise opportunities.

 6. The Federal Trade Commission’s Consumer Guide to Buying a Franchise